-- Developed to replace the domestic system of production - Faster method of production - Workers concentrated in a set locationProduction anticipated demand - Production anticipated demand software in the domestic system, a woman might select fabric and have a businessperson give it to a home-based worker to make into a dress.
+- Developed to replace the domestic system of production

+- Faster method of production

+- Workers concentrated in a set location

+- Production anticipated demand

+- For example: Under the domestic system, a woman might select fabric and have a businessperson give it to a home-based worker to make into a dress.
 Under the factory system, the factory owner bought large lots of popular fabrics and had workers create multiple dresses in common sizes, anticipating that women would buy them.

-Domestic System Factory System Methods Hand to ols •Machines Location •Home •Factory Ownership and Kinds of Tools Small hand lools owned by worker +Large power-driven machines owned by the capitalist Production Output Small level of production Sold only to local market Manufactured on a per-order basis Large level of production Sold to a worldwide market Manufactured in anticipation of demand Nature of Work Done by Worker •Worker manufactured entire item Worker typically made one part of the large whole Henry Ford's assembly line (early 20th century) kept workers stationary Hours ofWork •Worker worked as much as he/she would and could, according to demand ·Worker worked set daily hours Worker Dependence on Employer •Worker had multiple sources of sustenance-other employers, own garden or farm, and outside farm labor Worker relied entirely on capitalist for his/he income-urban living made personal farming and gardening impractical
+Domestic System Factory System Methods •Hand tools •Machines Location •Home •Factory Ownership and Kinds of Tools Small hand tools owned by worker Large power-driven machines owned by the capitalist Production Output Small level of production Sold only to local market Manufactured on a per-order basis Large level of production Sold to a worldwide market Manufactured in anticipation of demand Nature of Work Done by Worker Worker manufactured entire item Worker typically made one part of the larger whole Henry Ford's assembly line (early 20th century) kept workers stationary Hours of Work Worker worked as much as he/she would and could, according to demand Worker worked set daily hours Worker Dependence on Employer •Worker had multiple sources of sustenance-other employers, own garden or farm, and outside farm labor •Worker relied entirely on capitalist for his/her income-urban living made personal farming and gardening impractical